 Families tend to acquire large amounts of new items on a regular basis.
 And many times, older items are often packed away or left in the back of the closet to never see the light of day again.

 Rather than harbouring these items, you can sell them to a consignment shop and get a little return on your investment.
 While you are there, check out what the store has to offer.
 You might be shocked at the treasures you find for budget prices.

 5. Get Creative

 You do not always have to go out to have fun as a family.
 Get creative and try different, free things in the house or around the neighbourhood.
 Some fun suggestions include:

 - Game or movie night

 - Cook together trying new recipes

 - Read books together from the library

 These are just a few ideas for saving on the common expenses that families have.
 For those more expensive costs, you should definitely shop around.
-Whatever you choose to help you save, make sure that it is the best choice for your family and then watch your savings grow!
+Whatever you choose to help you save, make sure that it is the best choice for your family and then watch your family savings grow!